LinuxForHealth/docs/docs/_sources/tutorials/quickstart.rst.txt

    http://localhost:9000/

-Scoll down and click on the 'FHIR-R4_PATIENT' topic.
+Scroll down and click on the 'FHIR-R4_PATIENT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
 This will take you to a list of all messages for the topic.